nidone/AI-Safety-Project/conclusions.md

 # Conclusions

-- I proposed the importance of evaluate LLMs specifically for Youth
+- I have highlighted the importance of specifically evaluating LLMs concerning youth safety.
-- I went through actual eval process
+- Through the evaluation process, I:
-  - Defined "Categories of Harm" based on past researches in various fields
+  - Identified "Categories of Harm" based on extensive past research.
-  - Created Sample Query for each category/subcategory, with corresponding Evaluation Criteria and Scoring Rublic), so that it can be auto-scored by another LLM
+  - Developed sample queries for each category/subcategory, complete with evaluation criteria and a scoring rubric, enabling automated scoring by another LLM.
-  - Run evaluation with small set of queries across 5 popular LLMs
+  - Conducted evaluations using a small dataset across five popular LLMs.
 - Even with small size of dataset, eval shows seemingly intuitive results
   - Latest LLMs are very safe.
 Their improvement in the past few years is very solid.
 But they're still not perfect
-  - There is clear chance Youth will see non-age-approriate content, because LLMs often don't know who users are
-- I made all materials avaialable for feedback and contribution
-  - Categories of Harm (Doc)
-  - Initial 13 Queries used, with Evaluation Criteria and Scoring Rublic (Sheet, JSONL)
-  - Evaluation Result (Sheet)
-  - Everything else (GitHub)
+  - The initial findings suggest that while recent LLMs have improved significantly, making them safer, they are still not perfect.
+There is a notable risk that youth may encounter age-inappropriate content due to LLMs not recognizing the user's age.

 ## Discussions

-- **Categories of Harm** is far from perfect: It served my purpose this time - it is not too big, reasonalbly MECE and all relevant to LLM interaction.
-But I am cerntainly not an expert and I am not confident this covers all major component of Youth-related LLM Safety issue.
-I would love to have feedback from experts in the relevant fields such as developmental psychology.
-(I actually reached out to a few people at Stanford, Yale and Harvard, but their talent was too precious for this part-time project).
-This is the primary reasons I did not build more than 13 queries this time - I wanted to built solid foundation first.
+- **Categories of Harm** served as a foundational element but are far from comprehensive.
+Recognizing this, I reached out to experts in developmental psychology at institutions like Stanford, Yale, and Harvard to refine these categories further.
+Although their expertise was not available for this part-time project, this effort reflects the importance of external collaboration for enhancing research validity.
-- **Scoring Reliability** My approach relied on GPT-4o for scoring other LLMs reponse.
-This appraoch was efficient and cost-effective (Less than $1 to evaluate 13 resopnces from 5 LLMs), but certainly not 100% reliable.
-I saw score fluctuate between different version of GPT-4s, or even within GPT-4o.
-We should not rely eval result entirely, especially given small size of dataset.
+- **Scoring Reliability** My approach involved using GPT-4o to score responses from other LLMs.
+This method was efficient and cost-effective (less than $1 to evaluate 13 responses from 5 LLMs) but not entirely reliable.
+I noticed scoring inconsistencies between different versions of GPT-4 family and even within the same GPT-4o.
-- **Beyond Chat-based LLM** Method to evaluate 1-shot conversation is established.
-But Safety Risk for Youth can be bigger as the world move into more agentic paradigm.
-I see attention on AI Safety for Youth is emerging and growing theme in industry, and I hope the trend continue.

 ## Future Work

-###To make this eval process more meaningful

-- We need to involve epxerts from related fields such as developmental phychology and develop more robust framework for Categories of Harm
-- We need to build more queries (with Evaluation Criteria and Scoring Rublic), and improve quality.
+- **Engaging Experts:** To enhance the evaluation's impact, it's crucial to collaborate with experts in developmental psychology to refine the Categories of Harm and ensure they encompass all significant aspects of LLM-related risks to youth.
+- **Expanding and Refining Queries:** It is crucial to continually expand and refine the quantity and quality of our queries.
+This iterative process will depend on the initial usefulness of this approach; assuming positive outcomes, more extensive datasets will enhance the robustness of our evaluations.
+Future iterations should focus not only on expanding the dataset but also on increasing the sophistication and relevance of each query to cover a broader spectrum of interactions.
+- **Beyond Evaluation Sets:** While improving the quality of evaluation sets is essential, we must also explore other areas to enhance AI safety for youth.
+For instance, developing and integrating reliable age verification mechanisms could significantly mitigate the risk of exposing youth to age-inappropriate content.
+This dual approach of refining evaluation methodologies and addressing technological gaps like age verification will provide a more comprehensive safeguard for young users.
+- **Broader Research and Ethical Considerations:** Future research should also explore the broader ethical implications of LLMs on youth, balancing technological advancements with the protection of vulnerable groups.

 <br /> <br />